Micron Technology, Inc. (NASDAQ:MU) Shares Acquired by Arete Wealth Advisors LLC

 Micron Technology Dividend Announcement

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, January 19th.
-Investors of record on Tuesday, January 3rd were given a dividend of $0.115 per share.
-This represents a $0.46 annualized dividend and a yield of 0.72%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, January 19th.
+Stockholders of record on Tuesday, January 3rd were given a $0.115 dividend.
+This represents a $0.46 dividend on an annualized basis and a dividend yield of 0.72%.
 The ex-dividend date was Friday, December 30th.
-Micron Technology’s payout ratio is currently 8.35%.
+Micron Technology’s dividend payout ratio (DPR) is 8.35%.

 Analysts Set New Price Targets

 Several research firms have recently commented on MU.
-Morgan Stanley dropped their price objective on shares of Micron Technology from $49.00 to $46.00 and set an “underweight” rating on the stock in a report on Thursday, December 22nd.
+Loop Capital began coverage on shares of Micron Technology in a report on Thursday, October 13th.
+They issued a “buy” rating and a $70.00 price objective on the stock.
 Mizuho dropped their price objective on shares of Micron Technology from $50.00 to $48.00 and set a “neutral” rating on the stock in a report on Thursday, December 22nd.
-Cowen lowered their price target on shares of Micron Technology from $70.00 to $66.00 and set an “outperform” rating on the stock in a report on Thursday, December 22nd.
-UBS Group lowered their price target on shares of Micron Technology from $75.00 to $70.00 and set a “buy” rating on the stock in a report on Thursday, December 22nd.
-Finally, Needham & Company LLC increased their price target on shares of Micron Technology from $60.00 to $67.00 and gave the stock a “buy” rating in a report on Wednesday, November 16th.
+StockNews.com started coverage on shares of Micron Technology in a report on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+Stifel Nicolaus lowered their price target on shares of Micron Technology from $54.00 to $52.00 and set a “hold” rating on the stock in a report on Thursday, December 22nd.
+Finally, Deutsche Bank Aktiengesellschaft downgraded shares of Micron Technology from a “buy” rating to a “hold” rating and lowered their price target for the stock from $60.00 to $55.00 in a report on Monday, December 12th.
 Two analysts have rated the stock with a sell rating, seven have given a hold rating and twenty-two have given a buy rating to the stock.
 According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $66.21.

 Insider Buying and Selling

 In related news, EVP Scott J. Deboer sold 20,000 shares of the firm’s stock in a transaction dated Thursday, January 26th.
 The shares were sold at an average price of $62.23, for a total transaction of $1,244,600.00.
 Following the completion of the sale, the executive vice president now directly owns 248,340 shares in the company, valued at $15,454,198.20.
 The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-In other Micron Technology news, SVP Robert P. Beard sold 3,000 shares of the stock in a transaction dated Monday, January 23rd.
+In related news, SVP Robert P. Beard sold 3,000 shares of the firm’s stock in a transaction dated Monday, January 23rd.
 The shares were sold at an average price of $61.25, for a total transaction of $183,750.00.
-Following the completion of the transaction, the senior vice president now owns 42,840 shares of the company’s stock, valued at $2,623,950.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Following the completion of the sale, the senior vice president now directly owns 42,840 shares in the company, valued at $2,623,950.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
 Also, EVP Scott J. Deboer sold 20,000 shares of the stock in a transaction dated Thursday, January 26th.
 The stock was sold at an average price of $62.23, for a total transaction of $1,244,600.00.
 Following the transaction, the executive vice president now directly owns 248,340 shares of the company’s stock, valued at approximately $15,454,198.20.
 The disclosure for this sale can be found here.
 0.33% of the stock is owned by company insiders.

 Micron Technology Company Profile